SimplyRFiD Wave User Manual

 - RFID Pane - Found RFID tags will be listed in this pane.
 Found tags also show their current RSSI.

-This utility can also search specific items in the inventory by typing the RFID value or the Name of the tag in the Search Bar.
+This utility can search specific items in the inventory by typing the RFID value or the Name of the tag in the Search Bar.
 Once entered, the RFID Pane will show all of the search result.

-This section displays all of the settings and information about the handheld device paired with the Wave application.
+The Handheld Information section displays all of the settings and information about the handheld device paired with the Wave application.

 - Wave - Displays the current application version.

 - Handheld - Displays the selection of handheld devices that can be paired and used with the application.
+Instructions for changing the paired handheld reader is found here.

 - Battery Level - Displays the current handheld battery level.